 We only sell products we know from personal experience to work.
-We don’t mind selling things that customers repeatedly ask us to sell, like the Barracuda B300 foam goggles, even though we’re not fans.
-But we refuse to sell kickboards and pull buoys for example, because we believe them generally to be detrimental to the process of swimming without stress.
+We don't sell training aids like kickboards, pull buoys or certain hand paddles because we believe them generally to be detrimental to the process of swimming without stress.

 But, with memories of Olympic legend Popov training with a snorkel back in the 90s, we were intrigued by the Swimmer’s Snorkel by Finis and thought we’d try one out.
 Not put off by Finis’s motto under the logo on the packaging, ‘Swim Hard’, Ian has tested the snorkel during recent training sessions with some surprising results.

 “The Swimmer’s Snorkel is a revolutionary product that all swimmers can use to improve their technique” Pablo Morales, Three Time Olympic gold Medallist

 “The Swimmer’s Snorkel allows the swimmer to isolate and concentrate on body balance, rotation and alignment by eliminating the complicated breathing motion.”
 Richards WQuick, Head Coach, USA Women’s Olympic Swim Team

 Since this blog post, there is now also a Finis Freestyle snorkel, which seems to offer greater avoidance of the risk of taking water in through the tube.
 Cheryl says, 'Take away the strain.
 This is the snorkel you want if you're concerned at all about taking all the strain off your neck and back.
 You can really let your head rest, face down with this snorkel.'